ast-grep/ast-grep.github.io/website/guide/introduction.md

 ### Pragmatism
 ast-grep comes with batteries included.
 Interactive code modification is available.
 Linter and language server work out of box when you install the command line tool. ast-grep is also shipped with test framework for rule authors.

-## Check out Discord Bot
+## Check out Discord and StackOverflow

 <!-- TODO: move this to FAQ-->

 Still got questions?
-Join our [Discord](https://discord.gg/4YZjf6htSQ) and ask @ast-grep-bot anything!
+Join our [Discord](https://discord.gg/4YZjf6htSQ) and discuss with other users!

-@ast-grep-bot is fluent in many natural languages.
-It can help you to quickly find the relevant information for your task and even write a pattern or YAML rule for you!
+You can also ask questions under the [ast-grep](https://stackoverflow.com/questions/tagged/ast-grep) tag on [StackOverflow](https://stackoverflow.com/questions/ask).